-Do NOT close any accounts in good standing
+Do NOT close any accounts in good standing.

-Close all inactive accounts that have a derogatory record
+Close all inactive accounts that have a derogatory record.

-Start paying your bills •On time •Every time •All the time This one takes longer to impact your scores but it is necessary for MAX credit and a MoneySmartLife style going forward
+Start paying your bills •On time •Every time •All the time• This one takes longer to impact your scores, but it is necessary for MAX credit and a MoneySmartLife style going forward

 Stop applying for credit No matter how tempting the multitude of easy credit offers with incentives you get, don't apply.
-The offers can be tempting and appear financially prudent with promise of further savings by just applying.
+The offers can be tempting and appear financially prudent with the promise of further savings by just applying.
 But they can really mess you up.